-Proved oil and gas reserve quantities are based on estimates prepared by Miller & Lents in accordance with guidelines established by the Securities and Exchange Commission.
+Proved oil and gas reserve quantities are based on estimates prepared by Company engineers in accordance with guidelines established by the Securities and Exchange Commission.
+The Company's estimates of reserves at December 31, 1997, have been reviewed by Miller and Lents, Ltd., independent petroleum engineers.
 Reserve quantities for periods prior to December 31, 1995, were estimated by the Company's internal engineers and not independent engineers since the Company was a privately held entity.
 The internal engineers did not revise their estimates for 1994 because the Company's properties were proved and producing in the latter stages of their respective lives and revisions to the reserve data were insignificant.
 Accordingly, no revisions of estimates prior to December 31, 1995 have been reflected.
 All of the Company's reserves are located in the United States.
 Proved reserves cannot be measured exactly because the estimation of reserves involves numerous judgmental determinations.
 Accordingly, reserve estimates must be continually revised as a result of new information obtained from drilling and production history, new geological and geophysical data and changes in economic conditions.